Team Tate fundraising for SSNAP

 Tate's Story

 Tate was born via emergency C-section on October 16th 2015.
-He had an undiagnosed condition with his placenta called Vasa Previa, which meant that his placenta did not form correctly and had exposed blood vessels running along the outside.
+He had an undiagnosed condition with his placenta called Vasa Previa, which meant that the placenta did not form correctly and had exposed blood vessels running along the outside.
 The condition is not routinely scanned for on the NHS and in undiagnosed cases has a 95% mortality rate.
-If discovered and managed correctly with hospital admissions and early planned delivery, the outcome is usually positive.

-When my waters broke unexpectedly and 4 weeks early, it caused the unprotected blood vessels to rupture, leading to catastrophic blood loss from him.
+When Sarah’s waters broke unexpectedly at 35+6 weeks, it caused the unprotected blood vessels to rupture, leading to catastrophic blood loss.

-After his delivery, Tate was resuscitated for 11 minutes and given several blood transfusions.
-He was then taken to the neonatal unit in the John Radcliffe for cooling treatment to try to limit long-term brain damage.
+After his delivery, Tate was resuscitated for 11 minutes in theatre and given several blood transfusions.
+He was then taken to the neonatal intensive care unit (NICU) in the John Radcliffe for cooling treatment to try to limit long-term brain damage.

 SSNAP funds essential medical life-saving equipment, research, and support the amazing NHS staff on the neonatal unit with training and study days, to enable them to continue to provide the very best of care.
-The amazing staff on the unit not only provided Tate with the expert care that he needed, they also supported us as parents.
-We were given a family room near the unit to be close to him 24/7.
+They facilitated us being given a family room just near the unit so we could be close to Tate 24/7.

 Donation summary